-Bryan White, who has co-written hit songs for the likes of Diamond Rio (‘Imagine That’) and Sawyer Brown (‘I Don't Believe in Goodbye’), has also charted 17 singles himself, including six No. 1′s such as ‘Someone Else's Star’ and ‘Rebecca Lynn.’
-The Boot caught up with Bryan at his home in Nashville to find out where he was when he heard his first record on the radio.
+Bryan White, who has co-written hit songs for the likes of Diamond Rio ("Imagine That") and Sawyer Brown ("I Don't Believe in Goodbye"), has also charted 17 singles himself, including six No. 1 hits ("Someone Else's Star," "Rebecca Lynn" and others).
+Below, White shares with The Boot what he remembers about hearing himself on the radio for the first time.

-Honestly, still today, it never gets old.
-I don't care how many hit records you have, when you hear your song on the radio or in the mall or in the grocery store, part of you is so excited, you want to go tap everybody on the shoulder [and say]: ‘Do you know who that is?’ [laughs]
+Honestly ... it never gets old.
+I don't care how many hit records you have, when you hear your song on the radio or in the mall or in the grocery store, part of you is so excited, you want to go tap everybody on the shoulder [and say], "Do you know who that is?"
+[Laughs]